kha1n3vol3/hashtimer/README.md

 # HashTimer

 **HashTimer** is a specialized tool for analyzing PBKDF2 hash timing distributions with real-time monitoring and statistical analysis.
 It is designed for security researchers and developers studying hash timing characteristics and potential side-channel patterns.
+Data is stored in a [t-digest](https://github.com/tdunning/t-digest)

 # Example
 ```